Waldo Emerson Bailey

 Waldo Emerson Bailey (November 16, 1896 – April 24, 1961) was a noted American Consul who held numerous positions in the U.S. Foreign Service during the first half of the 20th century.

 Biography

 Waldo Bailey was born on November 16, 1896, in Winona, Mississippi, the youngest of 11 children.
 During World War I, he served overseas in the U.S. Marine Corps and was discharged in 1919.

-Education

 In 1920, Bailey received a BS degree from Mississippi Agricultural and Mechanical College, and attended Kansas State Teachers College of Pittsburg in 1924.
 In 1927, he received a MA degree from Peabody College for Teachers in Nashville, Tennessee.

 Career

 In 1923, Waldo Bailey began his career with the U.S. Foreign Service; his first assignment was as a consular clerk in Karachi, then Calcutta.
 In 1925, Bailey served as platform superintendent on a Chautauqua circuit.